rmaniv/a_proc_list/citizens-dividend/estimate.md

-# Estimate of monthly payments each citizen can fetch from Dhanvapsi Passbook
+# Estimate of monthly payments each adult citizen can avail from Dhanvapsi Passbook

 <i>April 7, 2022 (updated August 6, 2022)</i>